Why Trust OMD?

 University of Idaho

-Example Program: Master of Natural Resources (MNR)
+Featured Program: Master of Natural Resources (MNR)

-Duration: 30 semester credits (approx. 1.5 years full-time).
-Part-time options are available.
+Duration: 30 semester credits | 1.5 years (full-time)

-Mode: 100% online or blended with campus courses.
+Mode: 100% online or blended with campus courses

 Admissions Requirements: